Kr1sNg/42cursus-Philosophers/README.md

 - **Thread safety** must be maintained to avoid race conditions and inconsistencies.

 - **Concurrency management** is crucial, as improper synchronization could lead to deadlocks.
+	A **deadlock** is a situation in which each thread waits for a resource held by another thread or a locked mutex.

 - Must-have arguments:
 	- `number_of_philosophers`: The number of philos and also the number of forks.